Sid330s/TreeBase/README.md

 # MIT LICENSE

-This software project "TreeBase" is completely owned by Siddharth Kale Sid330s with no co-authors.
+This software project "TreeBase" is completely owned by Sid330s (Siddharth Kale) with no co-authors.
 Other Contributers are only authorized to make branch and perform commits.
 Cloning and using it as own code will take Cyber Security Risks.